|Common Sailor Butterfly - Neptis hylas|

 This happy circumstance is also good for the wild butterflies - people who used to go into the rain forest and capture live butterflies, or plunder their eggs and chrysalises now can be set to work on butterfly farms, thereby sparing wild populations, and providing much needed jobs for many impoverished regions.

 Family Nymphalidae - Brushfoots or brush-footed butterflies encompass approximately 3,000 species worldwide, of which 160 or so live in or visit North America.
 This is a very diverse family of butterflies, and they occur everywhere except the polar ice caps.
 Their unifying characteristic is the reduced forelegs of both males and females.
-The habit of holding the forelegs close to the body is shared with many other insects, including some bumblebees, flies, bugs and beetles.
+The habit of holding the forelegs close to the body is shared with many other insects, including bumblebees, flies, bugs and beetles.

 Learn to identify many of the American Midwest's common species through descriptions and large diagnostic photos of live, wild specimens.